rsaravind2007-crypto/Flight-Map-Explorer-MariaDB/README.md

 #### If hosting in skysql (Online) :
 - Create a SkySQL account and set up a database service.
-- Create the airports table with the structure as defined in source code and load the airport dataset.
+- Create the airports table with the structure as defined in source code and load the airport dataset. ( loading the table is mandatory here , i removed the feature csv file upload in web app as it uses many resources)
 - Create a Streamlit Cloud account to host the web app online.
 - Use the spatial_GIS_network.py code and update the connection credentials to your SkySQL database.
 - Deploy the Streamlit app via Streamlit Cloud for online access.